ChrisKurz/NCS-Tutorial/NCS/NCSv3.2.0/TOOL_LicenseReport/README.md

        west ncs-sbom -d build

-   > __Note:__ Generting the SBOM will take some time.
+   > __Note:__ Generating the SBOM will take some time.
 Please wait until the prompt is shown again in the terminal window.

    The following screen shot shows the terminal window in case of a successful run.